mongodb/mongo-csharp-driver/Docs/reference/content/upgrading.md

 ## Breaking Changes

-2.3.0 is a minor revision that comes with new features.
-There should not be any backwards breaking changes.
+There should be no breaking changes in version 2.4.0 of the driver.